Diamond in the Rough (Jessi Colter album): Background

-Diamond in the Rough was issued as Colter's second studio album in 1976, containing ten new tracks, which included a cover of The Beatles's "Hey Jude".
-The album only spawned one single released in 1977, titled "I Thought I Heard You Calling My Name", which peaked at #29 on the Hot Country Songs chart.
+Diamond in the Rough was issued as Colter's second studio album in 1976, containing ten new tracks, which included a cover of the Beatles' "Hey Jude".
+The album only spawned one single released in 1977, titled "I Thought I Heard You Calling My Name", which peaked at No. 29 on the Hot Country Songs chart.
 The song's B-side, "You Hung the Moon (Didn't You Waylon)", was also released as a single, however it failed to chart.
-Diamond in the Rough peaked at #4 on the Top Country Albums chart (Colter's third album in a row to do so), while also reaching #79 on the Billboard 200 albums chart.
+Diamond in the Rough peaked at No. 4 on the Top Country Albums chart (Colter's third album in a row to do so), while also reaching No. 79 on the Billboard 200 albums chart.
 The album was co-produced by Colter's husband, country music artist Waylon Jennings, who also produced her previous two albums.